Melody-Lisa/blissboost/README.md

 * [Materialize](https://materializecss.com): Code from this page was used and adapted to create various features across the site, including the navbar, footer, cards for different sections of pages and floating action buttons.

-* [https://github.com/adampgiles/CI_PP3_MT](Mini Tales): Code from this CI project used to create the like buttons functionality.
+* [Mini Tales](https://github.com/adampgiles/CI_PP3_MT): Code from this CI project used to create the like buttons functionality.

+* [W3Schools](https://www.w3schools.com/howto/howto_js_toggle_password.asp): Code used to show/hide password inputs from here.

 ### Content